-In Figure 3 we show the SFH, the AMR and the [O/Fe]vs. [Fe/H] diagrams for the different samples studied here.
+In Figure 3, we show the SFH, the AMR, and the [O/Fe]versus [Fe/H] diagrams for the different samples studied here.
 Each row of the figure is a different sample.
-The gray background points correspond to all the 31 807 stellar particles at 1.5 Gyr that passed our first selection criterion (i.e. have Z higher than 0) and is therefore the same in all rows.
-In color we show all stellar particles selected for each sample.
-The stellar symbols enclosed correspond to a random selection of 100 particles which are referred to as example samples.
-We make this selection
+The gray background points correspond to all the 31,807 stellar particles at 1.5 Gyr that passed our first selection criterion (i.e., have Z higher than 0) and are therefore the same in all rows.
+In color, we show all stellar particles selected for each sample.
+The stellar symbols enclosed correspond to a random selection of 100 particles that are referred to as example samples.
+We make this selection because we can only estimate trees with a limited number of stellar particles, to avoid visual cluttering, therefore we need to assess if these selections are a good representation of the entire sample.
+These are the 100 particles selected considering a K-S test and displayed in the trees of the following sections, and we can see that in every sample, they are well distributed with respect to the main sample.